Skip to content

 Feature Musklr app icon Musklr Strong app icon Strong Hevy app icon Hevy Jefit app icon Jefit Fitbod app icon Fitbod

-Price $2/mo $4.99/mo ~$3/mo $12.99/mo $12.99/mo
+Price $2/mo or $99 once $4.99/mo ~$3/mo $12.99/mo $12.99/mo

 Built-in exercises 2,000+ Not published Not published 1,400+ 1,000+